As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 Living on Kibbutz

-The option to live on Kibbutz is designed for combat soldiers, and may be more appropriate for soldiers who are serving on closed bases (bases in which the soldier does not return home every day).
+There is an option for Lone Soldiers to live on a Kibbutz, and may be more appropriate for soldiers who are serving on closed bases (bases in which the soldier does not return home every day).

 The Kibbutz is responsible to provide soldiers with laundry service, furnished rooms, a kitchenette, a shower and bathrooms, all free of charge.